senakoko/AutoPoseMapper/README.md

 Demo_0a - Add New Videos to Project
 Demo_1a - Use SLEAP helper tools
 Demo_1b - Use DLC helper tools
-Demo_1c - Use Convolutional tools
+Demo_1c - Use Convolutional Autoencoder tools
-Demo_1d - Use ID Tracker.AI Tools
+Demo_1d - Use ID Tracker.AI tools
 Demo_2 - Use Autoencoder tools
 Demo_3a - Fix Bad Areas
 Demo_3a - Add Body Center